KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_gift_of_pure_awareness.md

 ## The Return

 In the end, Pure Awareness is not something you attain.
-It is something you uncover.
+It is what remains when every attempt to attain has fallen silent.

 It was here
 in your first breath.